SumitKumar30/SumitKumar30/README.md

 - 👋 Hi there!, I’m Sumit
 - 👀 I’m an educator by profession & a tech enthusiast!
-- 🌱 I broadly teach Computer Science, FullStack Development, Cyber Security & Digital Forensics.
+- 🌱 I broadly teach courses related to Computer Science, FullStack Development, and Cyber Security.
 - ✍️ I write technical articles on platforms like Medium, Baeldung, Drafts.dev etc.
 - 📫 You can reach me at: mail.sumitkumar30@gmail.com | Connect with me on LinkedIn: https://www.linkedin.com/in/sumitkumar3010/.